sirech/homepage2/src/pages/articles/2018-10-03-migrating-to-gatsby2/index.md

   - React
   - Gatsby
 draft: false
+description: "Gatsby 2 is out!
+How did the migration go?"
 ---

 I have been using [Gatsby](https://www.gatsbyjs.org/) for about 6 months, and I am quite [happy with it](../migrating-to-gatsby).